-The Great Synagogue, Gardens
+The Great Synagogue, in the Gardens - opened 1905

 The English and German community founded the Cape Town Hebrew Congregation in 1841.
 It got off to a shaky start.
 Not everyone agreed with the direction of travel.
 By 1847, with only 28 members, they were encouraged to invite a minister from England and establish a house of prayer.
 In true Jewish fashion, a few of the stalwarts split off to create their own minyan!
 Eventually a house was converted on the corner of Bouquet and St John Streets and Rev Pulver came out from Cheltenham.
 He was not pleased with what he found and resigned after only two years.

 It was touch and go whether a community would survive for the next 12 years.
-Then the charismatic 31year-old Rev Joel Rabinowitz arrived from Birmingham in 1859.
+Then the charismatic 31-year-old Rev Joel Rabinowitz arrived from Birmingham in 1859.
 He rounded the troops, raised the money and in no time, they had bought a piece of land higher up St John's Street, now called Hatfield Street, and built a fine little shul which opened in 1863, called Tikvat Yisrael (Hope of Israel).
-(The watercolour (left) is by Jay A Waronker from his book on world Synagogues - see link at the end).
-The community used English prayer books and rituals.
-It still stands today - as the entrance to the South African Jewish Museum.
-Next door, the English Community built the magnificent Great Synagogue, Gardens which opened in 1905.
+(The watercolour) is by Jay A Waronker from his book on world Synagogues - see link at the end).